Bluebell (Hyacinthoides non-scripta)

 When: bluebells flower between mid-April and late May.

 This early flowering makes the most of the sunlight that reaches the woodland floor before the full woodland canopy casts its shade.
 Millions of bulbs may grow closely together in one wood, creating one of nature’s most stunning displays.

-Where: almost half the world's population of bluebells grow here in the UK.
+Where: a significant proportion of the world's bluebells grow here in the UK.
 You'll find them in broadleaved woodland, along hedgerows and in fields.

 Find your nearest bluebell wood with our explore woods map and filter to only include bluebells.